gordienko-dmitry/HogartBot/README.md

 # HogartBot
-It will be a telegram bot
+Future telegram bot fot Hogart company.

+With voice & texts messages.

+For voice uses yandex API.

+But it's only prototype.